freeCodeCamp/guide/src/pages/machine-learning/clustering-algorithms/index.md

+---
+title: Clustering Algorithms
+---
+# Clustering Algorithms
 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>

-# Clustering Algorithms

 Clustering helps in finding structure in a collection of unlabelled data.
 It is a part of of unsupervised learning.

 Points within the same cluster should be similar to each other and points in different clusters must be different from each other.